-A profile of Cheri Blauwet
+A conversation with Cheri Blauwet

 What does diversity mean to you?

 It means making sure disability is part of the equation.
 Our definition of diversity shouldn’t consist of checking off a few boxes—race, ethnicity, gender.
 That leaves out a lot of other elements of the human condition.
 Inclusion is broad.
 In universal design, we think a lot about inclusion, with one obvious application being accessibility of buildings and structures.

 Most elements of accessibility actually benefit everyone: elevators, curb cuts, and ramps all make it easier for wheelchair users but also help anyone, for example, people carrying luggage, pushing strollers, or delivering packages.
 Simply put, access makes our world more livable for everyone.
 We in the disability community know that everybody is only temporarily able-bodied.

 How does the idea of inclusion play out in medical schools and in clinics?